apple/foundationdb/documentation/sphinx/source/building-cluster.rst

 .. note:: |coordinators-auto|

-You can also change the cluster ``description``, as decribed in :ref:`configuration-setting-cluster-description`.
+You can also change the cluster ``description``, as described in :ref:`configuration-setting-cluster-description`.

 Next steps
 ==========